New report commissioned by RICS suggests need for significant reform to the real estate valuation sector

 Concerned employees might also consider refusing to attend work (although that may open them up to accusations of not being a team player and may not be helpful if redundancies follow).
 It should be hoped that such a refusal would not lead to disciplinary or other consequent action but, if it did, the employer would need to be ready to justify how it addressed its obligations.

 On the flip side, employees may themselves have commercial interests at play.
-Any personal decision to stay at home may lead to an outcome where the employer accepts the situation but seeks to reduce pay and/or put the employee on furlough (although this will no longer be an option from the end of September), resulting in reduced income for the individual.
+Any personal decision to stay at home may lead to an outcome where the employer accepts the situation but seeks to reduce pay, resulting in reduced income for the individual.

 These are unprecedented times and there are no clear cut “correct” answers.
 There are rights and obligations on both sides of the employer/employee equation.
-Hopefully articles like this will shine a spotlight on what those are, and encourage best working practices.
+It is hoped that articles like this will shine a spotlight on what those are, and encourage best working practices for employers and employees to navigate through the uncertainty.

 If you have any questions or concerns about the content covered in this blog, please contact a member of the Employment Law team.